VincentNguyenDuc/DIY-Python-Git/README.md

 # show all branches
 ugit branch

-# visualize the commits history
+# visualize the commits history using graphviz
 ugit k

 # show the information of the current branch